If you’re a car enthusiast, you must know about automotive tinting. But did you know that there’s also something called residential window tinting?

 On average, how long does it take to install window tinting?

-Depending on who’s installing the residential tint, it can take anywhere from a couple of hours to a few days.
+Depending on who’s installing the residential tint in Gaithersburg, it can take anywhere from a couple of hours to a few days.
 If you’re taking on the task yourself, window tinting will take a little while before you can cover the entire house.
 On the other hand, a professional hardly takes a quarter of an hour to do one window, meaning they’ll get the job done in six to eight hours.